harimio/tdd-configuration/README.md

-# tdd-configuration
+# TDD WORKSHOP CONFIGURATION

-Configuration of TDD environment.
+Configuration of TDD environment with Karma and Jasmine.

 1. Create tdd folder:
 ```bash